-Solution 3 – Try your hand at Startup Repair
+4. Try your hand at Startup Repair

 - Restart your PC a couple of times during the boot sequence.

-- Now follow the instructions on the screen to complete the process.
+- Follow the instructions on the screen to complete the process.

 Once the process is finished, the problem should be resolved.

-Solution 4 – Disable App Readiness service
+5. Disable App Readiness service

-- Press Windows Key + R and enter services.msc.
-Now press Enter or click OK.
+- Press Windows Key + R, and enter services.msc, then press Enter, or click OK.

-Solution 5 – Remove your laptop battery
+6. Remove your laptop battery (if possible)

 - Once the battery is removed, hold down the power button for 30-60 seconds, or even more.